k-koech/mini-marketplace/README.md

 Note: Backend might not work at the time you are viewing this because the free version of heroku is being wiped out

 ## Known Bugs
+    The application images dissapears in heroku
-    The application works perfectly well, no bugs.
+    Otherwise application works perfectly well, no bugs.

 ## Technologies used
     - React